 He is a co-founder, with A.M.
 O'Malley, of the IPRC's yearlong Certificate Program in Creative Writing, which pairs advanced writing workshops with intensive instruction in letterpress printing, book arts, graphic design, and printing.
 He is also a co-founder and lead instructor of the Wilderness Writing Concentration—a unique course of study that blends graduate-level writing instruction with immersive wilderness excursions via Eastern Oregon University's low residency MFA program.
 He was a Visiting Faculty member in Create Writing at Evergreen State College in 2016/17, and currently teaches creative nonfiction in the undergraduate and MFA programs at Portland State University.

 Justin holds an MFA in Creative Writing from Colorado State University, and has participated in residencies at Sitka Center For Art and Ecology, and Signal Fire.
-He is the recipient of a 2015 Oregon Literary Fellowship and two Regional Arts and Culture Council Project Grant awards.
+He is the recipient of a 2015 Oregon Literary Fellowship and four Regional Arts and Culture Council Project Grant awards.
 He lives in Portland, Oregon.